Looking for the best Christmas light displays on the Outer Banks and in northeastern North Carolina? Then jump on OBX Today’s Tacky Light Tour.

 See how they get ready for the show, and some of their new additions, on their Facebook page.

 In their 13th year, the Umphletts have been lighting up the yard at 118 Woodhouse Drive and giving back to Currituck.
 Stop by and see 70,000 lights programmed to music on over 140 segments.
 Lights are on now through Jan.
 4 nightly from 5:30 to 9:30 p.m.
 Sunday through Thursday and 10:30 p.m. on Fridays and Saturdays.

 Dances Bay Christmas Light Show, Weeksville

-Featuring over ten houses of lights in the neighborhood that do a good amount of decorating and then three houses side-by-side that really go all out with almost one million lights at one house alone.
+The Dances Bay Christmas Light Show features at least ten houses of lights in the neighborhood that do a good amount of decorating and then three houses side-by-side that really go all out with almost one million lights at one house alone.

 At one home in the neighborhood they have a old 1940s pick up truck with a Christmas tree out the back, as well as their whole house and 30+ trees fully decorated.